The following article uses options that are available starting with the Professional edition and project type.

 Thus, in the Application Folder view from the

-Files and Folders page you can create a regular folder.
-You can syncronize this folder with
+Files and Folders page, you can create a regular folder.
+You can synchronize this folder with

-Repeat this step in order to add the PHP resources files to the
+this step to add the PHP resources files to the installation

-view as the website's physical folder.
-The website should look like
+as the website's physical folder.
+The website should look like this:

 Next, we need to enable the Use installed application pool option from the Application Pool tab and select the previously created pool.